carvel-dev/carvel/site/content/blog/deploying-apps-with-ytt-kbld-kapp.md

 One downside to the kubectl command above: it has to be restarted if the application pod is recreated.

-Alternatively, you can use Carvek's [kwt](https://github.com/vmware-tanzu/carvel-kwt) tool which exposes cluster IP subnets and cluster DNS to your machine.
+Alternatively, you can use Carvel's [kwt](https://github.com/vmware-tanzu/carvel-kwt) tool which exposes cluster IP subnets and cluster DNS to your machine.
 This way, you can access the application without requiring any restarts.

 With kwt installed, run the following command